His Holiness the Karmapa Makes Historic Visit to Arunachal Pradesh

 China’s response to the visit was measured, and avoided overt criticism.
 “China’s position on the east section of the China-India border is clear and consistent.
 We hope India can abide by relevant consensus and refrain from any action that might complicate the boundary question,” said Chinese foreign ministry spokesman Lu Kang.
 “To ensure the peace and stability of the border areas and sound and stable development of the bilateral relationship serves the common interest of the two sides.”
 (The Times of India)

 The Karmapa is the head of the Karma Kagyu, the largest lineage of the Kagyu, one of the four major schools of Tibetan Buddhism, the others being Gelug, Nyingma, and Sakya.
-The institution of the Karmapa is the oldest tulku lineage in Tibetan Buddhism, predating the Dalai Lama lineage by more than two decades.
+The institution of the Karmapa is the oldest tulku lineage in Tibetan Buddhism, predating the Dalai Lama lineage by more than two centuries.
 Due to a dispute within the Karma Kagyu school over the recognition process, the identity of the 17th Karmapa is a matter of some controversy.
 The majority of Tibetan Buddhists recognize Ogyen Trinley Dorje as the incarnation of the 16th Karmapa Rangjung Rigpe Dorje, although an influential minority recognizes Trinley Thaye Dorje.
 The movements of Ogyen Trinley Dorje, who is based in Dharamsala, Himachal Pradesh, after fleeing Tibet at the age of 14, remain closely watched by the Indian government.

 After 400 years the Gyalwang Karmapa Returns to Arunachal Pradesh (Karmapa: Official Website of the 17th Karmapa)